MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

 ```

 It is that simple.
-We just have used a function `withCheckedThrowingContinuation` which allowed us to make an `async` function `func downloadPhotoWithContinuation(with photoID: Int) async throws -> UIImage` with the old function.
+We just used a function `withCheckedThrowingContinuation` which allowed us to make an `async` function `func downloadPhotoWithContinuation(with photoID: Int) async throws -> UIImage` with the old function.

-Now let's go throgh what happens here.
+Now let's go through what happens here.
 Inside the body of `withCheckedThrowingContinuation` we get a property `continuation` of type `CheckedContinuation<UIImage, Error>`.
 We use the same old function `downloadPhoto(with: )` and in the completion handler when we get the result i.e. `UIImage` we return the result using `continuation.resume(returning: <result>)` function.
-Or if we get an error we throw error using `continuation.resume(throwing: <error>)`
+Or if we get an error we throw an error using `continuation.resume(throwing: <error>)`

 What happens inside actually?
 When `downloadPhotoWithContinuation(with: )` is called we start our continuation function and call the old `downloadPhoto(with: )` function.
-At this point current thread may be released.
+At this point, current thread may be released.
 Whenever we get the result from callback we `resume` our function.
 And the result is eventually returned to the original caller of `downloadPhotoWithContinuation(with: )` function.
-This way we can make `async` function using the old completion handler based functions.
+This way we can make an `async` function using the old completion handler-based functions.

 ### Classifications of Continuation
-Before moving to the classification we need to know another important thing. **The maximum number of `resume()` call inside a continuation block should be at most 1**.
+Before moving to the classification we need to know another important thing. **The maximum number of `resume()` calls inside a continuation block should be at most 1**.
 If we call more than once it will result in a runtime error.

-There are basically 4 types of Continuation available:
+There are 4 types of Continuation available:

 1) **withCheckedThrowingContinuation**: This function checks for number of `resume()` count in runtime.
-And if `resume` called more than once it shows an error pointing to the code where `resume` is called more than once.
-Also it can `throw` an error.
-So using this function requires `try` keyword.
+And if `resume` is called more than once it shows an error pointing to the code where `resume` is called more than once.
+Also, it can `throw` an error.
+So using this function requires the `try` keyword.
 If you care about error handling and checking the `resume` count then Apple recommends this function most.
 2) **withCheckedContinuation**: This is same as the type-1.
 Only the dissimilarity is it does not throw an error.
+That is, you don't need `try` to call it, nor do you need to handle errors.
+3) **withUnsafeThrowingContinuation**: This function does not check for number of `resume()` count in runtime.
+Rather if you have used more than one `.resume()` call then it's gonna show you a runtime error without pointing out the reason for the error.
+So using this can be a bit risky.
+Also, it can throw an error.
+So using this function requires the `try` keyword.
-That is, you don't need `try` to call it, nor you need to handle errors.
+4) **withUnsafeContinuation**: This function is the same as the previous one (type-3) but the only difference is it does not throw an error.
+That is, you don't need `try` to call it, nor do you need to handle errors.

-3) **withUnsafeThrowingContinuation**:
+These are the 4 options you have if you want to use Continuation for converting your completion handler-based API to `async` API.
+There are 3 types of `.resume()` functions available also.
+Let's have a look at those.

+1) **resume(throwing: <Error>)**: We use this to throw some error from the Continuation.
+2) **resume(returning: <result>)**: We use this to return the result returned by the original API.
+3) **resume(with: <Result<result, error>>)**: We use this if we want to return Result<T, E> based return from our new `async` function.